Skip to content

 wifi config

-If you want to connect it to another Wi-Fi network, click Switch Wi-Fi and select the network from available Wi-Fi networks.
+To connect Comet Pro to a different Wi‑Fi network, click Switch Wi-Fi and select a network from the list of available Wi‑Fi networks.

 join wifi